wangbingjie/blast/docs/dev_task_runner.rst

 .. note::

     The available status messages can be found in :code:`app/host/fixtures/initial/setup_status.yaml`.
-The _run_process method must
+The :code:`_run_process`
-    return a string that matches the message field of one of the statuses in :code:`app/host/fixtures/initial/setup_status.yaml`.
+    method must return a string that matches the message field of one of the statuses in :code:`app/host/fixtures/initial/setup_status.yaml`.
     If you want to use a new status add it to :code:`app/host/fixtures/initial/setup_status.yaml`

 Task name
 ^^^^^^^^^